-Introduction to the Lyon Old Town
+André Malraux, the saviour of Lyon Old Town

 In 1957, having been elected Lyon’s mayor, Louis Pradel wanted to demolish an important part of the Old Town buildings.
-His project was to dismantle the unsanitary houses and blocks, in order to build… an expressway!
+He planned to dismantle the unsanitary houses and blocks, in order to build… an expressway!

 Lyon Old Town is divided into three districts, all referring to Christian saints.